coddx-hq/coddx-alpha/README.md

 - TODO.md file is portable and can be committed with Pull Requests (PRs) to git repositories.
 - Support custom file name, multiple task lists.
 - Checkboxes are optional (if your task titles don't have them).
+- Task menu: to insert a sub-task, emoji icons.
 - See also: <a href="https://bit.ly/2SfcKaH">Documentation / Guides</a>

 #### Usage: